 The Goals platform for managers is easily accessible by clicking on the "Goals" tab at the top of the menu.
-Most of the features are already covered in the Goal Management for Individual Contributors article, so please read up on that.
 Below, you'll learn about functionality exclusive to people managers.

 Your dashboard as a manager.
 You have all the functionality of an individual contributor with some more functionality to help manage your direct report's (or cross-functional team members goals).